topal-team/elf/README.md

 y, loss = pipe(inputs, targets, loss_fn)
 ```

-Note that ``sample`` is only necessary if you use automatic partitioning, as it is used for profiling.
+Note that ``sample`` is only necessary if you use automatic partitioning, as it is used for profiling.\
 There are several arguments to modify its behaviour :
 - ``placement`` specifies the rank of each model block.
 - ``partition`` can be set to ``None`` to disable automatic partition.
 This is useful in case you already partitioned your model yourself.
 Each part should be placed on the right device.
 - ``schedule`` modifies the schedule algorithm to use.
-Currently, only AFAB from Gpipe and 1F1B from PipeDream are supported.
+Currently, AFAB from Gpipe, 1F1B and Hanayo are supported.

 ### Write your own schedule